 1. It’s beautiful and worth seeing

-It’s simple: rent a car, drive for two or three hours north, and suddenly you are in beautiful Boyacá.
+It’s simple: rent a car, or take a bus and drive for two or three hours north, and suddenly you are in beautiful Boyacá.
 Surprise!
 There are lots to see during the journey: this department is particularly beautiful and it will leave you amazed, trust me!

 Christmas is the perfect excuse to embark on a journey to Boyacá, not only because of its magical lands, but also because of the amazing decorations that illuminate the landscape and the streets.
 Locals in Boyacá put a lot of effort and passion into their festivities, so it’s definitely worth it!

 There’s no denying this is a major plus.
 Taking a trip can be quite tricky because of the logistics, but going to Boyacá is quite easy if you are in Bogotá.
 I must warn you though, usually loads of people during the holidays (whether they are locals or tourists) like to go to Boyacá to see the lights, so depending on the day and the time, you’ll probably get caught in a little bit of traffic (hopefully nothing too bad).
 Besides taking your own car, you can also go by bus from Terminal de Buses del Norte (North Bus Main Station) (http://www.terminaldetransporte.gov.co/terminales/terminal-norte/).

 3. Lights and decorations tell stories and are part of our traditions

 Colombians do take festive lights seriously, there’s no Christmas without it, but it’s not only for the sake of decorating and displaying stuff, but it’s also because they have been part of our traditions for decades, and they do convey messages and tell stories.
 In Boyacá, decorations and lights reflect Catholic beliefs, our culture and history, and the agricultural importance of the region.
 The displaying of lights will make you feel like you’re in a fairytale!

 4. You can visit numerous little towns to have a local experience